 Want to make it a little more interesting?
 When someone guesses correctly, the last person to mime private messages them with an action to mime next.
 Be sure to set ground rules for what actions are acceptable for the group to mime and which aren’t!
 Encouraging the use of imagination is useful for many workshop groups, and just because you’re facilitating online doesn’t mean you can’t get people to engage with their silly, creative sides!

 First, separate the room into two groups: puppies and kitties.
 You can have the groups either use nonverbal feedback icons or put their hands up to delineate which team they’re on.
 If you’re being particularly creative, have them change their background image to either a puppy or kitten!
-This game works well on an honour system

 The aim of the game is for the puppies, one at a time, to say hello to the kittens in any way possible and try to make any of them smile or laugh.
 Use speaker view in Zoom so that each puppy is seen and heard clearly when it’s their turn.
 Whenever a kitten smiles or laughs, they join the puppy team.
 Continue until only one kitten remains or everyone becomes a puppy!

 These virtual energizer games and exercises are great for challenging your team and encouraging the use of certain skills such as active listening, memory or critical thinking.
-They tend to be more in depth and a little more complicated, but can see great results in longer remote workshops or could even be run as one-off exercises to engage a remote team.
+They tend to be more in-depth and a little more complicated, but can see great results in longer remote workshops or could even be run as one-off exercises to engage a remote team.

 Many of us will have seen a movie where one salesperson asks another to try selling them a pencil.
 How about we take that idea, add some potential for hilarity and move it online?

 In the online pencil pitch, we recommend setting up a slide deck of weird and wonderful objects and then, inviting your participants one by one to pitch whatever comes up on the next slide to the rest of the group.
 Time it so participants have thirty seconds to pitch and keep things moving – bonus points if participants can think outside of the box while pitching.
-This is a great online energizer that encourages improvisation.
+This is a great virtual energizer that encourages improvisation.

 If you’re looking for a variation, why not try using fictional characters and have each participant sell the group on why they should be president?
-If you want to integrate this exercise into a focused workshop, have your team pitch new features or solutions for your product or organisation to the team.
+If you want to integrate this exercise into a focused workshop, have your team pitch new features or solutions for your product or organization to the team.
 Depending on your needs, this exercise can easily be adapted to serve multiple purposes.

-Powerpoint Karaoke is a great way to not only energise a group but also improve team bonding and communication skills.
-For this online meeting energizer, create one or more slide decks that none of the participants have seen before.
+Powerpoint Karaoke is a great way to not only energize a group but also improve team bonding and communication skills.
+For this virtual meeting energizer, create one or more slide decks that none of the participants have seen before.
 You can use random slides that don’t relate to one another, are just for fun, or form an actual company presentation depending on the needs of your group.

 Once your team is ready to start, find a volunteer who is ready to present and start the first random slide deck.
 The volunteer must then present on those slides to the group.
 You can give people an entire slide deck each or have them tag out to other members after a few slides.
 We recommend keeping text information on the slides to a minimum or using just visuals.
-The key is getting people to improvise, have fun but also practice their communication skills under pressure!
+The key is getting people to improvise, have fun and also practice their communication skills under pressure!

 Fancy something a little more competitive and in-depth for your online energizer?
 Empires is a great game for large groups that encourages critical thinking and really stretches the memory!